Jonesville, North Carolina

-Jonesville, originally called Allen's Settlement, is the oldest town in Yadkin County, North Carolina, United States.
-The population was 2,285 at the 2010 census.
+Jonesville, originally called Allen's Settlement, founded in 1811 under the name of Martinsborough, is the oldest town in Yadkin County, North Carolina, United States.
+The population was 2,308 at the 2020 census.
 The town grew by nearly 800 residents in 2001 when it merged with neighboring Arlington.
-Recognized as the Heart of the Yadkin Valley, Jonesville is a gateway to the Blue Ridge Mountains, the Yadkin Valley Heritage/Cultural Corridor and to local wineries in the Swan Creek AVA and the larger Yadkin Valley AVA, as well as offering access to the Yadkin river.
+Recognized as the Heart of the Yadkin Valley, Jonesville is a gateway to the Blue Ridge Mountains, the Yadkin Valley Heritage/Cultural Corridor and to local wineries in the Swan Creek AVA and the larger Yadkin Valley AVA, as well as offering access to the Yadkin River.

 Overview

 The town, situated on the south bank of the Yadkin River, lies beneath Daniel Boone's hunting trails through the Brushy Mountains, in the foothills of the Blue Ridge Mountains.
 Visitors are served by a state-of-the-art Welcome Center.
 With retail and specialty shops/services in the immediate area, Jonesville offers an expanding antique mall at exit 83.
 Within five miles are regional sky diving facilities, an international motorcycle manufacturing plant, a restoration center for vintage cars, a popular herb farm, a History Center and historic park, a medieval reenactment center and a horse ranch specializing in riding lessons and mustang rehabilitation.

 Seven local hotels, multiple fast food and conventional restaurants and gas stations are located near I-77 exits (83 and 79).
 Jonesville offers convenient access to athletic, college, cultural and recreational resources in larger Piedmont cities such as Winston-Salem, Statesville and Charlotte.

 A military out-post during the Revolutionary and Civil Wars, Jonesville is not a typical "Interstate town."
 Currently working to preserve its history, it is home to an historic Bicentennial Park (Mineral Springs Park) featuring a Tri-County Veterans' Memorial with 3,000+ names of those who have served our nation since pre-Revolutionary War conflicts.
 The Mineral Springs Park, located along the Yadkin River, was once a respite where multiple wilderness trails converged, approximating highways 67 and 21 through Yadkin County.
 A recreational park (Swaim Park) with playgrounds, ball fields, tennis courts, walking trails, picnic areas and bandstand adjoin a Senior Center and a Medical Center.

 A GreenWay along the Yadkin River is under development.
 Future plans include reconstructing a functional ferry that operated during the Civil War and establishing a walking trail along the historic woodland routes that converged in historic Mineral Springs Park.

-Plans for a vintage craft school for old world arts and crafts are underway.

 The Yadkin River divides Jonesville and Elkin.
 The area is referred to as the Tri-County (Surry, Wilkes, Yadkin) Region and is located in the Yadkin Valley AVA, an American Viticultural Area.
 Wines made from grapes grown in the Yadkin Valley AVA may use the appellation Yadkin Valley on their labels.
 At least a dozen wineries are located within 15 mi of the town.